 K.P.
 Yohannan is CEO and leads the Gospel for Asia board here and he is by Constitution the managing trustee and President of Believers’ Church and all other Believers’ Church trusts.

 I can’t see how these claims by Yohannan and Carroll and the Believers’ Church Constitution can be true at the same time.* David Carroll said there are “board documents on the other side.”
 Well, the board documents that I have seen don’t support what they told staff in May.
 Might be time for GFA leaders to produce those documents.
 It is already too late for three board members who quit over this matter.

 *I suppose it is possible that Believers’ Church approved a new Constitution prior to the 2013 gift.
-However, my source denies that and tells me that this Constitution was binding at that time.
+However, my source denies that and tells me that this Constitution was binding at that time and is binding currently.
 I am certainly open to hearing from GFA and BC with new information.